LeePaulison/sAIGely/README.md

-# 🧠 Project-Sage
+# 🧠 sAIgely

-**Project-Sage** is a lightweight, full-stack AI assistant built to showcase modern front-end and back-end development patterns with real-time communication and persistent GenAI-driven conversations.
+**sAIgely** is a lightweight, full-stack AI assistant built to showcase modern front-end and back-end development patterns with real-time communication and persistent GenAI-driven conversations.

 Designed as a portfolio piece, Sage demonstrates technical fluency across multiple domains — from OAuth and GraphQL to database modeling and React UI architecture — while keeping the implementation approachable and modular.